JosefJ/GMevents/events/iexec-summit/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
+    The iExec team invite you to join us for a whole afternoon and evening of free blockchain and tech themed workshops, talks, discussions; food, drink and parties!
+  -
+    Which computing infrastructure for a decentralized world?
+  -
-    We are entering the era of decentralization and this will profoundly change the foundations of the Internet.
-Public blockchains such as Ethereum become the central coordinating element of decentralized applications.
-Smart contract programming allows the exchange of value and data, solves identification and authorization problems and brings out new algorithms for consensus and economic incentives.
+    As we enter the era of decentralization, we will see profound changes in the foundations of the Internet itself.
+    Public blockchains such as Ethereum become the central element of decentralized applications.
+Smart contract programming allows for the exchange of value and data, solves identification and authorization problems and brings out new algorithms for consensus and economic incentives.
 Nevertheless we are still far from the promise of a “global computer”.
   -
-    This first workshop organized by iExec in conjunction with the DevCon IV conference aims to bring together the actors for whom infrastructure is a major subject.
-The summit gathers Dapps developers, miners, and decentralized protocol designers from the academy, startups, industry as well as blockchain hackers.
-The objective of the workshop is to exchange and compare our experiences on the implementation and efficient use of these emerging blockchain-based decentralized infrastructures.
+    In coordination with Devcon4 conference, the first iExec workshop aims to bring together those for whom infrastructure and evolution of the internet is an important subject.
+The summit will be attended by Dapp developers, miners, blockchain hackers decentralized protocol designers from startups, industry, academic backgrounds.
   -
+    The objective of the workshop is to exchange experiences on the implementation of these emerging blockchain-based decentralized infrastructures.
 A high-level program of reputable speakers from the field will address topics such as scalability, security, performance, protocol design and evaluation, and many more.
-A particular focus on iExec will allow everyone to get a hand on the technology in a simple and didactic way.
-In addition, several sessions will be dedicated to real life applications.
-The workshop is free and open to the general public who will be able to train and learn about the state-of-the-art technologies around the Ethereum blockchain.
+A particular focus on iExec will allow everyone to get hands-on with the technology in a simple and informative way.
+In addition, several sessions will be dedicated to executing real life applications.
+The workshop is free and open to the general public.
+    Anyone interested in learning more about using state-of-the-art technologies around the Ethereum blockchain is welcome.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
-date: 2018-11-03
+date: 2018-11-02
 # The date when the event ends.
 Can be left empty or set to the same day the
 # event starts.
-endDate: 2018-11-03
+endDate:

 # Set the time in 24 hours format, surrounded by quotes.
 # _Only_ the starting time!